it3xl/Papercut/src/Papercut.Service/README.md

 ## How to Install Papercut.Service as a Windows Service

 * Copy all content of the `\src\Papercut.Service\.deploy\` folder to desired installation location.
-* Change parameters in the *Papercut.Service.json* and in *Papercut.Service.install-config.bat* files if you wish.
+* Change parameters in the `Papercut.Service.json` and in `Papercut.Service.install-config.bat` files if you wish.
-* In Windows Explorer find the *.install\install.bat* file and from the Context Menu select "Run as administrator".
+* In Windows Explorer find the `.install\install.bat` file and from the Context Menu select `Run as administrator`.

-If you will change the parameters later you should update the servise by calling *.install\install.bat* through the "Run as administrator".
+If you will change the parameters later you should update the servise by calling `.install\install.bat` through the "Run as administrator".
 Or just restart this sevice named "Papercut..." from the Windows Services console.

-Use *uninstall.bat* in the same location to uninstall (unregister) the service.
+Use `.install\uninstall.bat` to uninstall (unregister) the service.

 See another possible installation options
 * by entering: `Papercut.Service.exe help`